ctrlplusb/easy-peasy/website/docs/docs/extended-api/create-context-store.md

    }
    ```

-## Examples

-### Integration Example
+## Example

-This examples shows how to create a context store and integrate it with your
+This examples shows how to create a context store and integrate it with your React application.
-React application.

 ```javascript
 const Counter = createContextStore({